-Edinburgh Airport is located at Ingliston in the City of Edinburgh, Scotland, and is located 5.8 miles west of the city centre.
+Edinburgh Airport is located in the Ingliston area of Edinburgh, Scotland, and is located 5.8 miles west of the city centre.

 Edinburgh Airport Map

-Edinburgh Airport is the busiest airport in Scotland, and is the sixth busiest in the UK.
+Edinburgh Airport is the busiest airport in Scotland, and was the sixth busiest in the UK by passenger numbers in 2019.

 View Larger Map